Green tranquil walks, modern sculpture and family fun.

 Garden of Surprises

-Water, water everywhere… fun and history combined in a garden.
-The amazing features of the Garden of Surprises are inspired by a mysterious account of a 16th century Elizabethan water garden built by the 1st Lord Burghley at his palace, Theobalds.
+Step outside to embrace the enchantment and history in our Elizabethan water garden, inspired by the Garden built by the 1st Lord Burghley.
 Hidden from the outside, the gardens are waiting to reveal their surprises to those who enter.
-Jets of water shoot out of the ground; fountains bubble and a gentle rill winds its way, disappearing into Neptune’s shell grotto.
-Explore the misty depths of the moss house, dare to enter the mirrored maze, find yourself at the centre of the world using the longitudinal dial then finally conquer the curtain of water that seems to block your exit – if you dare!
+Watch our tranquil water features as fountains bubble and a gentle rill winds its way, disappearing into Neptune’s shell grotto.
+Explore the misty depths of the moss house, venture through the mirrored maze and find yourself at the centre of the world using the longitudinal dial.

 Rediscovered after substantial clearing, Capability Brown’s lost lower gardens were reclaimed in 1994.
 An astonishingly undulating landscape revealed a charming domed ice-house, hidden limestone cliff and meandering stream below a dramatic rise up to Brown’s great lake.
 This intriguing and evolving garden along with its ancient trees provides a wonderful gallery for Burghley’s sculpture exhibitions.
 Annual themed shows of sculpture run from April to October and are specially curated to demonstrate the versatility of the medium.
 The innovative sculptures are both loaned and commissioned and often take their inspiration from the house and the context of the gardens.
 The works are displayed alongside sweeping borders, diverse plantings and broad drifts of wildflowers.
 Explore hidden pathways and discover secret features like the newly landscaped ‘Swallows’ Rill’ a garden embedded in the natural limestone gully that acts as a waterfall overflow for the lake above.